benedettasantoro22/covid-19-evaluation-tool/code/INSTRUCTIONS.md

 ## Room parameters
-In the **ROOM** tab you need to provide for room surface and height, ventilation, relative umidity (%) by choosing from a drop-out menu and the permanence time of the occupants (h).
+In the **ROOM** tab, you need to provide for room surface and height, ventilation, relative humidity (%) by choosing from a drop-out menu and the permanence time of the occupants (h).
 You can also check the box on the bottom if the room is equipped with HEPA filters.